 - Skewer beef, peppers and onion and grill 4 – 5 minutes until beef is done.

 Beef Kabobs…It’s What’s for Dinner.

 Estes Park, Colorado, Gateway to Rocky Mountain National Park.
 On our visit last Fall, I wrote a lengthy post about awe-inspiring scenery, the male elk that lined the roadsides and the food that I packed along for the stay in the cabin.
 Let’s see what Springtime in the Rockies holds for this trip.

 This is hands down my favorite recipe for grilling seafood.
-Shrimp and Mahi-Mahi, marinated, skewered and grilled.
+Shrimp and Mahi Mahi kabobs are marinated, skewered and grilled.
 In the center, you’ll find my Green Rice, which will be my next recipe post.